v43d3rm4k4r/QtNutritionComponentsAssessment/README.md

 # Qt Nutrition components assessment

-Qt version of Nutrition components assessment
+Qt version of Nutrition components assessment.

 This program allows you to calculate the following indicators for 100 g. serving of a product consisting of 1–5 ingredients:
 - amino acids;